 Theft by Unlawful Taking: Movable Property

-You can be charged with movable theft under Pennsylvania law if you unlawfully take movable property or exercise control over it with the intent to deprive the owner.
+You can be charged with theft by unlawful taking of movable property under Pennsylvania law if you unlawfully take movable property or exercise control over it with the intent to deprive the owner.
 Movable property includes items like jewelry or electronics.

 Theft by Unlawful Taking: Immovable Property

-You can be charged with immovable theft under Pennsylvania law if you unlawfully transfer or exercise control over immovable property when the property is owned by another party with the intent to benefit yourself or somebody else.
+You can be charged with theft by unlawful taking of immovable property under Pennsylvania law if you unlawfully transfer or exercise control over immovable property when the property is owned by another party with the intent to benefit yourself or somebody else.
 An example of immovable property would be a house or tract of land.